Narayana Kasturi: Life

 Kasturi Ranganatha Sharma was born in Tripunithura in the Indian state of Kerala.

 Kasturi received his bachelor's degree in law, and his master's degree in arts from the University College, Trivandrum, India.
-After his degree at the age of 21, he gained a lecturer post in a high school in the city of Mysore.
+After his degree at the age of 21, he gained a lecturer position in a high school in the city of Mysore.
 After a few years, Kasturi began to "seriously contemplate on a career in Law."

 He received his bachelor's degree in law and master's degree in arts from the University College in Trivandrum.
 After completing his education, he worked as a lecturer in a high school in Mysore and later as a lecturer in Maharaja's College of Arts.
 He also served as the Secretary of the Sri Ramakrishna Mission in Mysore for over 17 years.
 During this time, he came into contact with various spiritual leaders and was initiated into Japam.
 In 1948, he met Sathya Sai Baba in Bangalore and was requested by Baba to write his biography, which he agreed to and later published as "Sathyam Sivam Sundaram Part I".
 He later became the editor of the magazine of the Sathya Sai Organization called "Sanathana Sarathi."

 In 1949, a University Order appointed Kasturi as the Principal of the Intermediate College in Davangere.
 He held the position for five years before retiring in 1954.
 After retirement, he was suggested by Sathya Sai Baba to go on a spiritual pilgrimage to North India with his mother and wife.

 In 1956, Sathya Sai Baba convinced Kasturi to accept the position of Producer of Programmes for the newly established All India Radio Station in Bangalore.

 Kasturi enjoyed the post and during a visit in 1958, Sathya Sai Baba suggested he work at Puttaparthi and start a monthly magazine called Sanathana Sarathi.
 Kasturi was responsible for ensuring the magazine was flawless and reached readers on time, with the help of volunteers.
-The process of typesetting, printing, collating, stapling, packing and addressing was done by hand and was a labor of love for Sathya Sai Baba.
+The process of typesetting, printing, collating, stapling, packing, and addressing was done by hand, and was seen as a labor of love for Sathya Sai Baba.

 Death

-Kasturi passed away at the age of 89 on August 14, 1987 at Sathya Sai General Hospital in Puttaparthi due to natural causes.
+Kasturi died at the age of 89 on August 14, 1987 at Sathya Sai General Hospital in Puttaparthi due to natural causes.
 His cremation took place on the banks of the Chitravathi River the following day.
 Upon his death, a mourning period was declared in Puttaparthi by Sathya Sai Baba, including the closure of Prasanthi Nilayam and other institutions.
-Kasturi's wife, Rajamma, had passed away in 1985.
+Kasturi's wife, Rajamma, had died in 1985.